Burundians strike against high fuel, mobile phone costs

 There is some doubt on whether Nkurunziza’s first term should count, given he was selected by lawmakers rather than voted into office in 2005.

-Civil society organizations have warned that they will call for massive street protests if Nkurunziza announces his candidacy for a third term.
+Civil society organisations have warned that they will call for massive street protests if Nkurunziza announces his candidacy for a third term.
+(Reporting by Patrick Nduwimana; Editing by George Obulutsa and Raissa Kasolowsky)